LucasDelfino92/morrowindsharp/modlist.md

     - Cell **Cavern of the Incarnate**
   - Save the plugin as **COI.esp**, overwriting the original when asked.
   - This keeps only the armor and clothing modifications on the Failed Incarnates.
+- [**Duke's Throne Room Overhaul**](https://www.nexusmods.com/morrowind/mods/48235) by Gavrilo93: makes the upper floor of the Grand Council Chambers of Ebonheart a proper throne room.
 - [**Melchior's Mudcrab Merchant**](http://download.fliggerty.com/download-132-724) by Melchior Dahrk: model and texture replacer for the Mudcrab Merchant, making him stand out against the other mudcrabs in a classy way.
   - Hide/disable **Melchior's Mudcrab Merchant - ReducedGold.ESP**.
 - [**Meteorite Ministry**](https://www.nexusmods.com/morrowind/mods/45506) by Zobator: adds a tail of smaller rocks to the Ministry of Truth, giving it a more dramatic and moving-object-suspended-in-mid-flight look.